-The Videology Group

-('Videology') including 'Limited'

-developed and sold video

-advertising technology.
-The

-Videology Group filed Chapter 11

-in Delaware.
-The English Court

-ruling refused to grant Videology

-Group's request to automatically

-enjoin individual or collective

-creditor actions against 'Limited'

-in the UK.
-Rather, the English

-Court compelled the Chapter 11

-debtor to prove grounds for the

-injunction against creditors.
+A ruling by the English High Court in late 2018 impacted a U.S. Chapter 11 proceeding in Delaware.
+The case involved Videology Limited, an English and Wales Company ("Limited") and a wholly-owned subsidiary of Videology Inc., a Baltimore-based Delaware corporation.
+The Videology Group including Limited developed and sold video advertising technology.
+The Videology Group filed Chapter 11 in Delaware.
+The English Court ruling refused to grant Chapter 11 debtor Limited's request to automatically enjoin individual or collective creditor actions against Limited in the UK.
+Rather, the English Court compelled the Chapter 11 debtor to prove grounds or the injunction against creditors.